hzget/hzget.github.io/neural_networks/cost_function_math.md

 ## Get params of the neurone

-As we displayed previously, a neurone model contains params to be learnt from examples.
+As was discussed before, a neurone model contains params to be learnt from examples.
 We also showed how to learn it: